 To make the brownies:

 - Make the date paste.
 To do this, rinse the soaked dates, pit them and blend them in a high speed blender, along with the water.
 You want a very smooth paste.
-Try not to add more water, but if you need to, must 1 tbsp and let it be chunky.
+Try not to add more water, but if you need to, add it in 1 tbsp increments.

-- To the blended date paste, add in the flour, walnuts and cacao powder - blend again until smooth.
-Then add in the coconut oil, coffee and cinnamon and salt.
+- To the blended date paste, add in the walnuts and cacao powder - blend again until smooth.
+Then add in the coffee and cinnamon and salt.
 Blend again until smooth.

-- Then, press the mixture into an even layer in the pan and refrigerate for one hour before frosting them.
+- Then, press the mixture into an even layer in the pan and refrigerate for one hour before slicing or frosting if you want to add that layer.